Luciano Battagliero

 This is why expressions like h-[${height}] don’t work in Tailwind.

-Once this constraint is clear, most dynamic styling problems fall into two categories:
+Once this constraint is clear, most dynamic styling problems fall into two categories: switching between known styles, or injecting new values at runtime.

-Conditional Class Selection
+§Conditional Class Selection

 The simplest case is choosing between predefined classes.
 Using ternaries or helpers like cn works as long as all possible class names are known ahead of time.